techniq/layerchart/.changeset/labels-voronoi-layout.md

 'layerchart': minor
 ---

-feat(Labels): Add `layout="voronoi"` to place each label in its Voronoi cell's open space, with `occlude` to drop overlaps and `links` to move labels out with a leader line back to the point (scatter/map "smart labels"), and make the `fontSize` prop take effect.
+feat(Labels): Add `layout="voronoi"` to place each label towards Voronoi cell's centroid, `occlude` to drop overlapping labels and `links` to move labels to centroid with a leader line back to the point.